artivis/manif/README.md

 All Lie group classes defined in **manif** have in common that they inherit from a templated base class ([CRTP][crtp]).
 It allows one to write generic code abstracting the Lie group details.
-Please find more information in the related [wiki page](https://github.com/artivis/manif/wiki/Writing-generic-code)
+Please find more information in the related [documentation page](doc/Writing-generic-code).

 ### Details